 This Strawberry Chia Pudding is such an easy and delicious recipe to make for breakfast or as a dessert.
-A healthy combination of chia, coconut milk, and strawberry, this breakfast recipe is vegan, gluten-free, and dairy-free!
+A refreshing combination of chia, coconut milk, and strawberry!

-What if I told you that you can make ahead a simple but delicious breakfast, that doubles as a dessert, in less than ten ingredients?
-What if I told you that it’s also something that you can make in bulk and everyone on a variety of diets can enjoy together?
-If that is a recipe you’d love to make, then you’re going to want to add the ingredients for this strawberry chia seed pudding on to your grocery list!
+What if I told you that you can make ahead a simple but delicious breakfast, that doubles as a dessert, with less than ten ingredients?
+What if I told you that it’s also something that you can make in bulk, and everyone on a variety of diets can enjoy together?
+If that is a recipe you’d love to make, then you’re going to want to add the ingredients for this strawberry chia seed pudding to your grocery list!

-This strawberry chia pudding recipe was first posted onto the blog in 2014 and all these years later, we are still enjoying this!
-It only takes a few seconds to put together the night before, then in the morning, we get start the day with this tasty but healthy treat!
+This strawberry chia pudding recipe was first posted on the blog in 2014, and all these years later, we are still enjoying this!
+It only takes a few seconds to put together the night before, then in the morning, we get to start the day with this tasty but wholesome treat!

 What Is the Ratio of Liquid to Seeds?